libra/website/docs/move-getting-started.md

 ### Move Has First Class Resources

 * The key feature of Move is the ability to define custom resource types.
 Resource types are used to encode safe digital  assets with rich programmability.
-* Resources are ordinary values in the language --- they can be stored as data structures, passed as arguments to procedures, returned from procedures, and so on.
+* Resources are ordinary values in the language, they can be stored as data structures, passed as arguments to procedures, returned from procedures, and so on.
-* However, the __Move type system provides special safety guarantees for resources__.
+* However, the Move type system provides special safety guarantees for resources.
 Move resources can never be duplicated, reused, or discarded.
 A resource type can only be created or destroyed by the module that defines the type.
 These guarantees are enforced statically by the [Move virtual machine](reference/glossary.md#move-virtual-machine-mvm) via bytecode verification.
 The Move virtual machine will refuse to run code that has not passed through the bytecode verifier.
 * The Libra currency is implemented as a resource type named `LibraCoin.T`. `LibraCoin.T` has no special status in the language; every Move resource enjoys the same protections.

 ## Move: Under the Hood

 ### Move Intermediate Representation

 This section describes how to write [transaction scripts](#writing-transaction-scripts) and [modules](#writing-modules) in the Move intermediate representation (IR).
 We caution the reader that the IR is an early (and unstable) precursor to a forthcoming Move source language (see [Future Developer Experience](#future-developer-experience) for more details).
-Move IR is a thin syntactic layer over Move bytecode that we use to test the bytecode verifier and virtual machine, and is thus not particularly developer-friendly.
+Move IR is a thin syntactic layer over Move bytecode that we use to test the bytecode verifier and virtual machine, and is not particularly developer-friendly.
 It is high-level enough to write human-readable code, yet low-level enough to compile directly to Move bytecode.
 Nevertheless, we are excited about the Move language and hope that developers will give the IR a try despite the rough edges.

 We will proceed by presenting snippets of heavily-commented Move IR.
 We encourage readers to follow along with the examples by compiling, running, and modifying them locally.
 The README files under `libra/language/README.md` and `libra/language/ir_to_bytecode/README.md` explain how to do this.